Shalantor/Blockchain-Caching/src/test/examples/README_examples.txt

 <variable_name>     <variable_type>     <possible_values>

+For a lot of possible values, we start with a value, place a minus sign afterwards and then write the end value like this:

+<start_value>   -   <end_value>

 For numeric variables:

 <variable_name>     <variable_type>

 Numeric values can possibly have a min or max value associated with them.
+These are not there to limit the transaction values but for the generator of the random transactions that will be used to test the blockchain implementation.